Projectivity of Moduli Spaces in the Higher-Rank DT/PT Correspondence: PT-semistable objects

 \section{PT-semistable objects}

 In this section, we recall the definition and basic properties of PT-stability conditions.
-They are examples of polynomial stability conditions defined in \cite{bayer-polynomial} as a generalization of Bridgeland stability conditions in order to understand the large volume limit of Bridgeland stability, as well as to study relations between various curve counting invariants.
-We largely follow \cite{lo-PT1} and \cite{lo-PT2} in our presentation, except that we use a slightly different convention for the category of perverse sheaves that appears as the heart of a PT-stability condition.
+They are examples of polynomial stability conditions defined in \cite{bayer-polynomial} as a generalization of Bridgeland stability conditions in order to understand the large volume limit of Bridgeland stability, as well as to study the relation between the DT/PT invariants.
+We largely follow \cite{lo-PT1} and \cite{lo-PT2} in our presentation, except that we use a slightly different convention for the category of perverse sheaves (see \cref{rmk:convention0}).

-Let $(X, H)$ be a smooth, projective, polarized threefold over $\C$, where $H \subset X$ is a very ample divisor.
-We define the \textit{heart of perverse sheaves} $\sA^p(X) \subs \Db(X)$ as the full subcategory consisting of objects $E \in \Db(X)$ that fit in an exact triangle